ljoonal/CVR-Plugins/README.md

 ### Contacting & contributing

-Contact me [on Discord](https://discord.gg/2WR6rGVzht), [elsewhere](https://ljoonal.xyz/contact), and possibly send me git patches if you've already written any code that you'd like to get merged.
+Contact me [on the modding corner Discord](https://discord.gg/2WR6rGVzht), [elsewhere](https://ljoonal.xyz/contact), and/or possibly send me git patches if you've already written any code that you'd like to get merged.

 Also if anyone from the CVR team is reading this, do feel free to get in touch!
 I tried to email you a few times but stopped after never hearing a reply.